CPU and RAM

-Search for unknown large file creation
+Monitor frequent large file creation

 - Perform a search for files greater than 50MB created within the last seven days.
 Verify that there are no ongoing large data dumps being performed on the server that can dramatically balloon the size of Axcient x360Recover incremental backup images.
 Some possible examples to avoid: SQL database backups; Quickbooks company file backups; PST File exports or copies, Windows Server Backup images, etc.